Introduction

 What kind of scissors to use?

-For young kids, definitely try to start with training or safety scissors.
+For young kids, try to start with training or safety scissors.
 These scissors usually come with blunter blades.
 They have safety locks or training levers which are great for “locking” or closing the scissors for more safety.

 Here are some examples that can be purchased online.
 Even with training scissors, it’s important to supervise those little hands to ensure safety.